nashiradeer/hydrogen/CONTRIBUTING.md

 ## Making contributions

-*TODO: Write about how contributions can be made and what is process used by Hydrogen.*
+*TODO: Write about how contributions can be made and what is the process used by Hydrogen.*

 ## Standards and conventions